EEBUS: Standardization

 The standardization of the EEBUS protocol suite is driven by the members of the EEBus Initiative e.V.
 The collaboration is organized in working groups.
 The current set of working groups is HVAC, inverters, white goods, grid interaction, and e-mobility.
 New working groups can be initiated by EEBUS members at will.

 Energy management in the context of electric vehicles has been harmonized with ISO 15118.

 The Ontology of EEBUS has been standardized in the ETSI SAREF standard.

 Adoption

 Membership

 The number of members varies from year to year and depending on sources, starting from "more than 50" (in 2019), "about 60" (in 2016), or even 70 members (in 2019).

 The EEBus initiative's website lists 61 members as of 2020.

 Commercial/industry application

 The EEBUS standard has been adopted by manufacturers of electric cars, Home Energy Management Systems, HVAC manufacturers, and others.
 The most prominent example showing the maturity of the EEBUS standard is a fully functional ecosystem involving photovoltaic panels for local electricity generation, an energy manager, charging equipment, and an Audi e-tron.
 Other examples that build on the same logic include the non-domestic application for cooling supermarkets.

 Microsoft has decided to implement EEBUS on their embedded platform Azure Sphere.

+In november 2025, NIBE released an open source implementation of EEBUS named OpenEEBUS.